 The odds at a betting exchange are based on where the money is wagered by punters buying and selling into different positions in the market.

 Betting exchanges can facilitate many fast dropping odds strategies.
 Using a betting exchange allows you to buy and sell markets far easier than at traditional bookies.

 I recommend you start off using Betdaq betting exchange, they offer a great commission rate and an awesome range of markets.
 As you’d expect, the odds are as good as you can find in the betting industry.

 For more information on betting exchanges and how to use them, head to this article.

-Furthermore, you can use line shopping and odds comparison sites to ensure you get the most valueable odds.
+Furthermore, you can use line shopping and odds comparison sites to ensure you get the most valuable odds.

 Dropping odds – Maximise your profit

-Thanks to the speed of the internet and how quickly bookies alter their markets, you need to be quick if you find valueable odds.
+Thanks to the speed of the internet and how quickly bookmakers alter their markets, you need to be quick if you find valuable odds.